Osama bin Laden's compound in Abbottabad: Food

-The self-described brothers of the house known to the neighbours would frequently visit the local shops.
+The men of the house known to the neighbours would frequently visit the local shops.
 They would buy enough food to feed ten people, and purchased "the best brands—Nestle milk, the good-quality soaps and shampoos", Pepsi and Coca-Cola.
 The food found at the house by the Pakistani authorities was basic, such as dates, nuts, eggs, olive oil and dried meat.
-The brothers would visit Rasheed's corner store, about a minute's walk from the house, with young children for whom they bought sweets and soft drinks.
+The men would visit Rasheed's corner store, about a minute's walk from the house, with young children for whom they bought sweets and soft drinks.
 They also purchased bread from a local bakery.

 Rabbits, 100 chickens and a cow were reared on the compound grounds.
 A vegetable garden at the back of the house was well-kept, and Shamraiz, a neighbouring farmer, was paid to plant vegetables about twice a year.
 Days before the May 2011 raid, Shamraiz was called to plough additional ground in the compound using a tractor.
 He never went inside the house itself.

 The compound had an adjacent grazing area that hosted cows and a buffalo as well as a deep water well, possibly allowing it a water supply separate from the local municipality.
 There was a small garden on the north side of the house that included poplar trees.
 A farmer's field growing cabbages and potatoes surrounded the compound on three sides, and wild cannabis plants grew up to the side of the compound.